AtomMaterialUI/material-theme-docs/docs/what-s-new.md

 # What's new in Material Theme UI v6.8.0

-This version's features include the ability to [show an overlay]() when modals are open, to view the [active tab as bold](), showing notifications when actions are executed, and adding a few more settings to the bundled wizards.
+This version's features include the ability to [show an overlay]() when modals are open, to view the [Bold Active Tab](/docs/configuration/tab-settings.md#bold-active-tab), showing notifications when actions are executed, and adding a few more settings to the bundled wizards.
 And of course, a few improvements along the way.
 Oh, and the project is slowly converting into Kotlin :)
 {:class='title'}

+## Bold Active Tab

+A new option made its way to the tab settings section, which is the ability to make the current tab as bold.

+{% include figure.html content="/screens/activeTabBold.png" caption="Active Tab as Bold" %}

+Also, another older setting, [Uppercase Bold Tabs](/docs/configuration/tab-settings.md#uppercase-tabs) has been stripped of its rather broken implementation of bold tabs, and is now only setting the tabs as ++Uppercase++, hence the new name.

 ----